Fixation disparity: Sub-optimal condition of fixation disparity

-Methods for measuring fixation disparity
+Measurement

-The methods can be explained based on the study of Hofmann and Bielschowsky in 1900, who applied a modified Maddox wing: the right eye is presented with a horizontal scale and the left eye with an arrow.
+The methods of measuring fixation disparity can be explained based on the 1900 study by Hofmann and Bielschowsky, where they applied a modified Maddox wing: the right eye is presented with a horizontal scale, and the left eye is presented with an arrow.
 The observer perceives that the arrow points onto one of the numbers on the scale which indicates a possible vergence mis-adjustment.
 The Maddox wing, however, does not test binocular vision since no fusion target is present.
-For testing the state of binocular vision, Hofmann and Bielschowsky included an additional fusion stimulus to the two eyes and still found a perceived offset of scale and arrow; they referred to this offset as “Disparitätsrest” (in German), which means “residual disparity”.
+For testing the state of binocular vision, Hofmann and Bielschowsky included an additional fusion stimulus to the two eyes and still found a perceived offset of scale and arrow; they referred to this offset as "Disparitätsrest" (in German), which means "residual disparity".
 Later, Ogle coined the term "fixation disparity".

-More generally, this traditional vergence test is a subjective test in the sense that the observer reports his/her perception of the relative position of two test targets that are presented separately to the two eyes, i.e. dichoptic targets.
+More generally, this traditional vergence test is a subjective test in the sense that the observer reports their perception of the relative position of two test targets that are presented separately to the two eyes, i.e. dichoptic targets.
 This test relies on the assumption that retinal points are associated with visual directions in space.
 If physically aligned dichoptic targets appear subjectively aligned, they are projected onto corresponding retinal points and the visual axes intersect at the test target; thus, the vergence angle agrees with the viewing distance.
 In case of a deviating vergence state, the dichoptic targets need to have a certain physical horizontal offset in order to be perceived in line.
 These subjective measures agree with objective recordings with eye trackers, if no fusion stimulus is involved.